hassieswift621/hassium-engine/README.md

 the ability to run multiple scenes which can all be in different states, friendlier to use input listeners and implementations of collision detection.

-The engine isn't production ready, but it does work as we were able to build our 2D isometric game on it without any issues.
+The engine isn't necessarily production ready, but it does work as we were able to build our 2D isometric game on it without any issues.

-Final Grade: A

 ## License
 Copyright &copy;2019 Hassie.